 Stories content — whether on Snapchat, Instagram or Facebook — has been wildly popular wherever users are.

-This trend will grow over the next year.
+This trend will only continue to grow.
 Since launching the feature in August 2016, Instagram Stories has become one of the most popular and widely-used features in any social media app.

 According to TechCrunch, Instagram’s booming growth will continue.
 The platform has doubled its user base in just two years, thanks in part to the rollout of its own Stories feature.
 As of November 2017, Instagram Stories had over 300 million daily active users.
 That’s approximately 60 percent of Instagram’s 500 million daily active users.

-Earlier this year, Facebook launched Stories in an attempt to increase engagement, but so far, it hasn’t caught on.
+Earlier this year, Facebook launched Stories in an attempt to increase engagement.
 Facebook also recently opened up Stories to Pages and Events, allowing organizations and brands the chance to participate.
 At the same time, this subsequently opened up an additional revenue stream for the social media giant.

 Look forward to additional Stories features coming out in 2018, including creative tools, new targeting options, increased ad capabilities and possible changes within the influencer marketing ecosystem.